 pi-web-agent

-@demigodmode/pi-web-agent is a Pi package for web access that tries to stay honest about what it actually did.
+@demigodmode/pi-web-agent is a Pi package for web research.

 The contract